berndpfrommer/bgp/src/bgp/bgp_calib/README.md

 # BGP: Bernd's Groundtruth Package

 This is meant to become a larger package to determine ground truth poses for visual-inertial odometry experiments.
-For now it does a very simple multi-camera extrinsic calibration
+For now it does a very simple multi-camera extrinsic calibration.

 ## How to install

+Install GTSAM from the ppa:

+    sudo apt-add-repository ppa:bernd-pfrommer/gtsam
+	sudo apt update
+	sudo apt install gtsam

 Get the necessary packages in place